 - 3. Create another message.
 This time, once the message opens, change the destination to something else. - 4.
+When done with this exercise, uncheck this option if you so choose. - 5.
 Close the message when done.

-3.3 Automatic Message Printing
+3.2 Automatic Message Printing

-The nice thing about packet messaging is that the incoming message is already typed up!
+The nice thing about packet messages is that the incoming message is already typed up!
 Now, all you need to do is get it transferred to paper.
 If you have a printer configured to your PC, then Outpost supports an automatic print function that lets you print messages.
 You can...

 - Print Sent or Received messages, 1-9 copies.
-Ideal for message copying, filing, and distribution. - For Plain Text messages, include Print message headers (recommended) - For PackItForms, add footers (not yet implemented for plain text messages) - Print (or skip) delivery & read receipts.
+Ideal for message copying, filing, and distribution. - For Plain Text messages, include Print message headers (recommended) - For PackItForms, add footers (not yet implemented for plain text messages) - Print (or skip) delivery and read receipts.
 While this depends on your local policies for message tracking, checking this box will consume a lot of paper!